darkrelics/eidolon-engine/README.md

 ### Command Processing Architecture

-The command system is structured in a three-tier hierarchy to efficiently handle different types of player interactions:
+The command system is structured in a three-tier hierarchy to efficiently handle different types of player interactions.
+Each tier is now implemented in a dedicated file to maintain clear separation of concerns:

-1. **Character Tier (Fast, Local)** - Commands processed immediately in the character routine:
+1. **Character Tier (Fast, Local)** - In `character-commands.go`:

    - Status checks, inventory viewing, equipment status, and character stats
    - No wait time, providing immediate feedback to players
    - Entirely local to the character with no external dependencies
    - Implemented using direct function calls for lowest latency
+   - Commands like: help, info, skill, who, look (when not targeting a specific object)
+   - Self-contained with no external dependencies beyond the character object itself

-2. **Room Tier (Medium, Localized)** - Commands affecting the local environment:
+2. **Room Tier (Medium, Localized)** - In `room-commands.go`:

-   - Movement, social interactions (say, emote, whisper), local combat, and room interaction
+   - Social interactions (say, emote, whisper), local interactions, and item manipulation
    - Moderate wait times based on command complexity
    - Processed asynchronously in room goroutines
    - Commands and responses flow through structured channels between characters and rooms
    - Room maintains state for all characters and items present
+   - Robust nil reference checking to prevent crashes

-3. **Game Tier (Slow, Global)** - Commands with wide-ranging effects:
+3. **Game Tier (Slow, Global)** - In `game-commands.go`:
    - Cross-room effects, global events, weather changes, and server-wide announcements
    - Server-wide communication (shout, announce, who/list)
    - Longer wait times for complex actions
    - Commands are escalated from room goroutines to the central game routine
    - Uses structured command/response channel communication pattern
+   - Returns "command not recognized" messages for unsupported commands

+The main `commands.go` file now serves as the command registration and routing system, determining which tier should handle a given command and directing it appropriately.
+Direction commands have been removed as they will be implemented using an alternative method in the future.

 Command processing includes a timeout system where different commands have varying "wait periods" during which certain other commands cannot be executed.
 Character states (standing, sitting, prone, dead) affect command availability, with state-appropriate commands always accessible regardless of timeout status.
 The system currently implements a basic "standing" state by default, with plans to expand to sitting, prone, and dead states to influence command availability and character interactions.